apache/cordova-docs/docs/phonegap/contacts/contacts.find.md

 iOS Quirks
 ----------
-- iOS currently only supports searching by names.
+- iOS currently only supports searching by name.